alex-bellon/wikipedia/README.md

 [Color trade mark](https://en.wikipedia.org/wiki/Colour_trade_mark) - a non-conventional trade mark where at least one colour is used to perform the trade mark function of uniquely identifying the commercial origin of products or services.

 [Chicken gun](https://en.wikipedia.org/wiki/Chicken_gun) - a large-diameter, compressed-air cannon used to fire dead chickens at aircraft components in order to simulate high-speed bird strikes during the aircraft's flight.

+[Crinkle crankle wall](https://en.wikipedia.org/wiki/Crinkle_crankle_wall) - The crinkle crankle wall economizes on bricks, despite its sinuous configuration, because it can be made just one brick thin.
+If a wall this thin were to be made in a straight line, without buttresses, it would easily topple over.
+The alternate convex and concave curves in the wall provide stability and help it to resist lateral forces.

 [Czech Hedgehog](https://en.wikipedia.org/wiki/Czech_hedgehog) - The Czech hedgehog is a static anti-tank obstacle defense made of metal angle beams or I-beams (that is, lengths with an L- or I-shaped cross section).